Sustainable sourcing: an important pillar of the hotel industry

 Content in collaboration with our partner Bioscore Sustainability, a sustainability consultancy for tourism companies.

-Redesigning the Supply Chain for a Responsible Future: Sustainable Suppliers
+Redesigning the supply chain for a responsible future: Sustainable suppliers

-From Bioscore and Roiback, we want to highlight the importance of including responsible suppliers whenever possible in operational areas as a strong contributor to help transform the future of tourism.
+From Bioscore and Roiback, we want to highlight the importance of including responsible suppliers whenever possible in the operational areas as a strong contributor to help transform the future of tourism.

 The strategic role of sustainable suppliers

-Incorporating sustainable suppliers tangibly transforms the guest experience.
+The incorporation of sustainable suppliers tangibly transforms the guest experience.

-Even in areas such as interior design, the use of recycled materials, textiles with low environmental impact or furniture manufactured under circular criteria, or collaborating with local artists in the creation of traditional pieces in the decoration of the lodging, reinforces the sustainable positioning of the establishment.
+Even in areas such as interior design, the use of recycled materials, textiles with low environmental impact or furniture manufactured under circular criteria, or collaborating with local artists in the creation of traditional pieces in the decoration of the accommodation, reinforces the sustainable positioning of the establishment.

 Sustainability is not only perceived, it is lived in every experience: in the soap in the bathroom, in the breakfast with locally sourced ingredients, or in the energy efficiency of the air conditioning system.

-- Use of biodegradable cleaning products.
+· Use of biodegradable cleaning products.

-- Choice of laundries with water saving and chemical reduction policies.
+· Choice of laundries with water saving and chemical reduction policies.

-- Implementation of efficient management software.
+· Implementation of efficient management software.

-- Installation of systems and equipment that operate with renewable energies.
+· Installation of systems and equipment that operate with renewable energies.

-- Regulatory compliance and alignment with ESG regulations and environmental certifications.
+· Regulatory compliance and alignment with ESG regulations and environmental certifications.

-- Support for business models that promote value chains with social responsibility policies.
+· Support for business models that promote value chains with social responsibility policies.

 Consolidating a network of sustainable suppliers

-Recommended best practices:
+Recommended good practices:

-- Define clear criteria for the approval and evaluation of suppliers taking into account their sustainable management.
+· Define clear criteria for the approval and evaluation of suppliers, taking into account their sustainable management.

-- Create internal responsible purchasing policies that involve all areas and train teams accordingly.
+· Create internal responsible purchasing policies that involve all areas and train teams accordingly.

-- Inform suppliers about your company's sustainable management principles and ask them to commit to them.
+· Inform suppliers about your company's sustainable management principles and ask them to commit to them.

-- Foster long-term relationships with committed suppliers.
+· Foster long-term relationships with committed suppliers.

-The goal is not immediate perfection, but constant progress towards a more ethical, traceable and resilient supply chain.
+The goal is not immediate perfection, but constant progress towards a more ethical, traceable, and resilient supply chain.

-A strategic opportunity to lead change
+A strategic opportunity to lead the change

 Read more